IBM/telco-network-cloud-drivers/content/user-guides/cicd/developing-a-project/developing-new-vnf.md

 ## Creating behaviour Tests

-In the TNCO designer, you can add Behaviour Tests to your project by performing the following tasks:
+In the TNC-O designer, you can add Behaviour Tests to your project by performing the following tasks:

    * Design a behaviour test for the VNF or Network Services that installs it to it's active state.
    * Now run the test above.